csoulain/dispersionEvaluationFoam/README.md

   derived by Carbonell and Whitaker (1983)

 - The package contains:
-        * The core solver
+        1. The core solver
-        * The associated boundary condition
+        2. The associated boundary condition
-        * a tutorial
+        3. a tutorial

-* History
+## History

 First development in 2014 by C.S.
 First release on May 25,2021.

-* Install
+## Installation instructions :

 - This toolbox has been tested on OpenFOAM v7 only

 - It only needs a standard OpenFOAM installation from www.openfoam.org

 - Read the COPYING_OPENFOAM file for information about OpenFOAM and this toolbox Copyrights.

-* Installation instructions :

 - First, source the OpenFOAM configuration file, i.e. (example for ubuntu version) :